 The Board finds that the Veteran is entitled to a TDIU rating from December 10, 2010 due to service-connected disabilities.
-The effective date of earlier than December 10, 2010 for TDIU will be remanded.
+The effective date of this decision is set at December 10, 2010.

-The deciding factor: The combined rating percentage for the service-connected disabilities met the criteria for a TDIU as of December 10, 2010.
+The deciding factor: The combined percentage rating for all service-connected disabilities met the threshold requirement for a TDIU as of December 10, 2010.

 - Claimed conditions